undeflabs/UASECO-Maniaplanet/docs/UASECO/Classes/Message/Methods.md

 ### [addPlaceholders](_#addPlaceholders)
-Set content for the placeholders, which will be replaced.
+Set content for the placeholders

 #### Description
-	void = addPlaceholders ( string $value1 [, string $value2 ] )
+	void = addPlaceholders (mixed $value1 [, mixed $value2 ])

 #### Parameters
 *	`$value`

-	One or more content for the placeholders.
+	Content for the placeholders.
+Datatype can be
+	- String
+	- Message
+	- Message[]

 #### Example